autowarefoundation/autoware/planning/behavior_path_goal_planner_module/README.md

 Plan path around the goal.

-- Park at the designated goal.
+- Arrive at the designated goal.
 - Modify the goal to avoid obstacles or to pull over at the side of tha lane.

 ## Design